Finding a Top Financial Advisor Firm in Grand Rapids, Michigan

 FormulaFolio Investments, LLC

-With nearly $2 billion in assets under management (AUM), FormulaFolio Investments, LLC is by far the largest financial advisor firm on this list.
+With over $3 billion in assets under management (AUM), FormulaFolio Investments, LLC is by far the largest financial advisor firm on this list.
 However, despite that staggering total of assets under the firm’s control, its team of advisors remains at just 13 members.
 The advisory team includes one certified financial planner (CFP) and one chartered financial analyst (CFA).

 This fee-only firm says it works almost exclusively with non-high-net-worth individuals, a claim supported by the fact that the firm serves 132 individuals for every one high-net-worth individual.
 This could be because of the firm’s comparatively modest $25,000 account minimum.
 FormulaFolio is the only firm on this list to charge subscription fees.